Sesquipedalian/GenPass/README.md

 # GenPass

-Generates a secure, random, user friendly passphrase
+Generates secure, random, user-friendly passphrases.

 This repository contains two versions of GenPass, one in Bash, and one in PHP.

 Passphrases generated using GenPass are easy for humans to remember, but very difficult for computers to crack.
-The method is based on Diceware passphrases, but uses improved wordlists from the EFF and allows customizations (in case one needs to obey less enlightened password requirements).
+The method is based on Diceware passphrases, but uses improved wordlists from the EFF and allows customizations in case one needs to obey less enlightened password requirements.

 See:
 - http://world.std.com/~reinhold/diceware.html
 - https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases

+Users of languages other than English can replace the included wordlist with their own.
+A quick Internet search for "diceware word list *your_language_name*" should find options for your language.

 ## Bash